 Applied Equine Neuroscience and Functional Anatomy

-An interdisciplinary educational experience hosted at Colorado State University - Department of Animal Sciences, bringing together equine neuroscience and functional anatomy to support thoughtful, ethical, and evidence-informed horsemanship.
+An interdisciplinary educational experience hosted at Colorado State University - Equine Science, bringing together equine neuroscience and functional anatomy to support thoughtful, ethical, and evidence-informed horsemanship.

 Dr. Peters provides clear, science-based insight into how the equine brain processes stress, learning, and behavior.
 His teaching emphasizes understanding why horses respond as they do, translating neuroscience into practical concepts applicable to handling, training, and ethical horsemanship.